 Choose Free T-Shirt

-When the deal is triggered and the coupon is added it would look something like this on the cart:
+When the deal is triggered and the coupon is added, it will look something like this on the cart:

-This message serves as the instructions for what to do next, but it doesn’t actually add the products, it’s up to your customer to adjust their cart with whatever they choose.
+This message serves as the instructions for what to do next, but it doesn’t add the products.
+It’s up to your customer to adjust their cart with whatever they choose.

 The System Always Gives The Cheapest Item